andrenth/srsly/README.md

 The use of SRS results in a number of edge cases which arise in the case of a message with multiple recipients.
 Those edge cases are illustrated in a generic example below.
-Similar situations can occur in different redirection setups and can be considered variations of this example.
+Similar situations that occur in different setups can be considered variations of this example.

 In this example, the `local*.com` domains are local to the SMTP server, while any other domain is remote.